ahmedsakr/hindsight-services/README.md

 # hindsight-services
-Backend services for the Hindsight application
+Backend services for the Hindsight application.
+All services are developed as lambda functions that will be hosted on AWS.